vedanjalip/lift-airfoil/README.md

       TAS = sqrt  [ -------------------------------------------]
                   (                   rho_air                  )
 ```
-7. **Dynamic viscosity**: It is a quantitity used to characterise the resistance to flow of a fluid under an applied force.
+7. **Dynamic viscosity**: It is a quantity used to characterise the resistance to the flow of a fluid under an applied force.
 It is mathematically expressed as,

    ```
                             Shear stress